 Karate - Ages 6 - 65

-Due to the COVID-19 pandemic, our Centre is currently closed until further notice
+Due to the COVID-19 pandemic, Karate is not running until further notice.

 The Japanese Karate Association (JKA)